Petschko/dhl-php-sdk/README.md

 This Project is written for the DHL-SOAP-API **Version 2 or higher**.

+### API Version 3.0

+This Project is **currently** not available for Version 3.0+, I plan to update it soon!
+Please don't send me any E-Mails about this!
+If you want to talk about Version 3.0, please use the Issue for it: https://github.com/Petschko/dhl-php-sdk/issues/64

+### Version 1

 Version 1 Methods are marked as deprecated and will removed soon.
 Please upgrade to the API-Version 2 as soon as possible.

 ## Usage / Getting started